apache/cloudstack-documentation/source/installguide/encryption.rst

 Changing the Default Password Encryption
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Passwords are encoded when creating or updating users.
+Passwords are encoded when creating or updating Users.
 CloudStack allows
 you to determine the default encoding and authentication mechanism for
-admin and user logins.
+admin and User logins.
 Two new configurable lists have been
 introduced—userPasswordEncoders and userAuthenticators.
 userPasswordEncoders allows you to configure the order of preference for
 encoding passwords, whereas userAuthenticators allows you to configure
-the order in which authentication schemes are invoked to validate user
+the order in which authentication schemes are invoked to validate User
 passwords.

-Additionally, the plain text user authenticator has been modified not to
+Additionally, the plain text User authenticator has been modified not to
 convert supplied passwords to their md5 sums before checking them with
 the database entries.
 It performs a simple string comparison between
 retrieved and supplied login passwords instead of comparing the
 retrieved md5 hash of the stored password against the supplied md5 hash
 of the password because clients no longer hash the password.
 The
 following method determines what encoding scheme is used to encode the
-password supplied during user creation or modification.
+password supplied during User creation or modification.

-When a new user is created, the user password is encoded by using the
+When a new User is created, the User password is encoded by using the
 first valid encoder loaded as per the sequence specified in the
 ``UserPasswordEncoders`` property in the ``ComponentContext.xml`` or
 ``nonossComponentContext.xml`` files.
 The order of authentication